 For every change in the rent, SDHC will provide the participant with an updated rent portion letter.
 The letter will give information regarding the method for calculating the rent and it will allow 30 calendar days to dispute the calculation.
 If the participant disputes the calculation within the 30-day period and it is determined that an error was made, the rent will be corrected retroactively and reimbursement will be made.
-If an error is found after the 30-day period, SDHC will correct the error at the time of discovery, and make it effective the first of the following month or after proper notice is given to the family.
+If an error is found after the 30-day period, SDHC will correct the error at the time of discovery, and make it effective the first of the following month or after proper notice is given to the family if there is an increase to the tenant portion.